Skip to content

 1. Initializing HTM for 'Code Helper' robot...

-Using RubyLLM with Ollama provider and gpt-oss model for embeddings
+Using RubyLLM with configured provider for embeddings

 ✓ HTM initialized